alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-07-25-adhering-the-sunnah-following-salaf.md

 group7: true
 locale: en
 lang: en
-excerpt: The Muslim youth have to seek beneficial knowledge from trustworthy scholars & adhere to the Sunnah as well as belonging to the mainstream Muslims who are following the way of the Salaf and averting all suspicious and vague trends.
+summary: The Muslim youth have to seek beneficial knowledge from trustworthy scholars & adhere to the Sunnah as well as belonging to the mainstream Muslims who are following the way of the Salaf and averting all suspicious and vague trends.
 ---

 ### Question: